kisslinux/kisslinux.github.io/pages/faq.md

 ## Why `busybox`?

 It's small, minimal and provides nearly everything needed.
 It also has a really nice feature which removes all overhead from running commands and spawning subshells.
 Everything is treated as a shell "builtin".

+## What `init` system does KISS use?

+KISS uses `busybox init` with `runit` services which it supports.
+The `init` system can also be configured to use `sysvinit` style scripts or just plain shell commands if you so desire.
+You have options.